ana-melissa/codepath-prework/README.md

 ![](https://cdn.glitch.global/9905550e-1cd5-4583-849a-95bbbcba93b1/memory-game-gif-even-longer-demo.gif?v=1648268634912)
 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[Works Cited
+Works Cited
 “@fishx6.”
-The Blue-Black Urchin - Whats That Fish!, www.whatsthatfish.com/fish/blueblack-urchin/3189.
+The Blue-Black Urchin - Whats That Fish!, [www.whatsthatfish.com/fish/blueblack-urchin/3189].

 Abp.
-10 Things You Might Not Know about Basking Sharks, in Numbers, www.abpmer.co.uk/blog/10-things-you-might-not-know-about-basking-sharks-in-numbers/.
+10 Things You Might Not Know about Basking Sharks, in Numbers, [www.abpmer.co.uk/blog/10-things-you-might-not-know-about-basking-sharks-in-numbers/].

 FtLaudGirl.
 “Yellow Tail Snapper Swimming in Ocean.”
-IStock, www.istockphoto.com/photo/yellowtail-snapper-in-ocean-gm149112991-20883372.
+IStock, [www.istockphoto.com/photo/yellowtail-snapper-in-ocean-gm149112991-20883372].

 “Giant (Black) Sea Bass.”
-National Parks Service, U.S. Department of the Interior, www.nps.gov/chis/learn/nature/giant-black-seabass.htm.
+National Parks Service, U.S. Department of the Interior, [www.nps.gov/chis/learn/nature/giant-black-seabass.htm].

 Lee, Anchor.
 “Photo by Anchor Lee on Unsplash.”
 Beautiful Free Images &amp; Pictures, 5 Sept.
-2019, unsplash.com/photos/sYWR56jWiik.
+2019, [unsplash.com/photos/sYWR56jWiik].

 “Vermilion Rockfish by Mindy Linford.”
-Pixels, pixels.com/featured/vermilion-rockfish-mindy-linford.html.
+Pixels, [pixels.com/featured/vermilion-rockfish-mindy-linford.html].
-]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]
 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)